Meeco/docs/guides/api-guides/wallet/using-the-api.md

 Tokens are obtained with a **client credentials** exchange using an application's `client_id` and `client_secret`.

 > **Note**
-> The `client_id` and `client_secret` identify an *application* registered with the deployment.
-An administrator registers the application and provides you with its credentials.
+> The `client_id` and `client_secret` come from an **API key** registered in the SVX Wallet Dashboard.
+If you have access to the Dashboard you can register one yourself; otherwise an administrator provides the credentials.
 The token is scoped to the deployment it was issued for, so use a token obtained for the deployment you are calling.

 ### Get an access token